DrFKNoble/pc_control_tutorials/qt_python_serial/qt_python_serial.md

 Set the ComboBox widgets' width to 75 px.
 Change the objects' names to "comboBoxBaudRate", "comboBoxDataSize", ..., "comboBoxFlowControl".

 Set the "Open" PushButton's width to 75 px.
-Change the object's name to "pushButtonOpen".
+Change the object's name to "pushButtonOpenPort".

 ---